 example.netlify.com, it connects to our advanced traffic director, that returns an A record with an IP address of the server from our pool of currently available CDN nodes that’s geographically closest to the end user.

 The cool thing about this is that if our system has detected that our main load balancer is currently being hit by a large DDoS attack and is slow or unresponsive, we’ll simply route around that on the DNS level.
-Since we cache content at our edge nodes around the world, end users also experience extremely fast page load times because of this.
+Because we cache content at our edge nodes around the world, end users also experience extremely fast page load times.

 The Trouble with Apex Domains

 This is all great, but let’s say you’d like your site to live directly at

 You might think you could simply configure a CNAME record for the apex domain and be done with it, but you shouldn’t!
 This could severely break other things for you.

 The problem with CNAME records is that the DNS specification doesn’t allow any other DNS records on a name that has a CNAME record set.